MuhammadRidha7/Shia/README.md

 And a believer from the kinsmen of Fir'oun who was hiding his belief, said: ... \
 `Surah al-Ghafir, ayah 28`

-He who does not have Taqiyah, does not have belief. \
+He who does not have Taqiyyah, does not have belief. \
 `Musannaf, vol 6, page 474, hadith 33045` `Kanz ul Ummal, vol 3, page 43, hadith 5665`

 **The Prophet (pbuh):** \